 The State Pension has changed beyond recognition in recent years.
-If you’re 55 or over, it’s important to get to grips with the changes, so you can take advantage of any benefits – and aren’t caught out by any nasty surprises.
+If you’re 55 or over, it’s important to get to grips with the changes, so you can take advantage of any benefits – and are not caught out by any nasty surprises.

 - The flat rate State Pension